davebelais/odot-cds/README.md

 # Oregon Department of Transportation - Crash Data System

-This repository consolidates data from the Oregon Department of Transportation (ODOT) Crash Data System (CDS), in parquet format.
+This package holds data from the Oregon Department of Transportation (ODOT) Crash Data System (CDS), in parquet format.

 Sources: